olson-sean-k/wax/README.md

 control characters `[`, `]`, and `-` within a character class, they must be escaped via a backslash, such as `[a\-]` to match `a` or `-`.

-Character classes have notable platform-specific behavior, because they support arbitrary characters but never match path separators.
+Character classes have notable platform-specific behavior, because they match arbitrary characters in native paths but never match path separators.
 This means that if a character class **only** matches path separators on a given platform, then the character class is considered empty and matches nothing.
 For example, in the expression `a[/]b` the character class `[/]` matches nothing on Unix and Windows.
 Such character classes are not rejected, because the role of arbitrary characters depends on the platform.
 In practice, this is rarely a concern, but such patterns should be avoided.